Q: What is RDS on VMware?

-A: Amazon RDS on VMware is a service currently in preview that delivers AWS-managed relational databases in on-premises VMware environments.
-Managing relational databases is complex and time-consuming, and RDS on VMware makes it easy to set up, scale, and operate relational databases in your VMware vSphere clusters.
-RDS on VMware uses the same simple interface as Amazon RDS, which you can use to manage databases both on-premises and in AWS.
+A: RDS on VMware delivers AWS-managed relational databases in on-premises VMware environments.
+Managing relational databases is complex and time-consuming, and RDS on VMware makes it easy to setup, scale, and operate relational databases in your VMware vSphere clusters.
+RDS on VMware uses the same simple interface, AWS Management Console, to manage databases both on-premises and in AWS.

-Q: Which relational database engines does Amazon RDS on VMware support?
+Q: Which relational database engines does RDS on VMware support?

-Q: Can I keep all of my data in Amazon RDS on VMware on-premises?
+Q: Does all my data residing in RDS on VMware stay on-premises?

 Q: Does Amazon RDS on VMware support Amazon Aurora?

-Q: What AWS Regions is Amazon RDS on VMware available in?
+Q: What AWS Regions is RDS on VMware available in?

-Q: How do I onboard RDS on VMware?
+Q: How do I onboard RDS on VMware onto my vSphere cluster?

 Q: Where do I go to create or manage a database?

-A: You can create, modify, and manage your Amazon RDS on VMware databases using the same AWS Management Console, CLI, and APIs as you do with Amazon RDS in AWS.
+A: You can create, modify, and manage your RDS on VMware databases using the same AWS Management Console, CLI, and APIs as you do with Amazon RDS in AWS.